Antinomianism

-In some Christian belief systems, an antinomian is one who takes the principle of salvation by faith and divine grace to the point of asserting that the saved are not bound to follow the moral law contained in the Ten Commandments.
-Antinomians believe that faith alone guarantees eternal security in heaven, regardless of one's actions.
+In some Christian belief systems, an antinomian is one who takes the principle of salvation by faith and divine grace, to the point of asserting that the saved are not bound to follow the moral law contained in the Old Covenant laws.

-The distinction between antinomian and other Christian views on moral law is that antinomians believe that obedience to the law is motivated by an internal principle flowing from belief rather than from any external compulsion.
-Antinomianism has been considered to teach that believers have a "license to sin" and that future sins don't require repentance.
-Johann Agricola, to whom Antinomianism was first attributed, stated "If you sin, be happy, it should have no consequence."
+The distinction between antinomian and other Christian takes on moral law is that antinomians believe that obedience to the law is motivated by an internal principle flowing from belief rather than from any external compulsion, devotion, or need.
+Antinomianism has been considered to teach that believers have a "license to sin" and that future sins do not require repentance.
+Johannes Agricola, to whom antinomianism was first attributed, stated that while non-Christians were still held to the Mosaic law, Christians were entirely free from it, being under the gospel alone.

-Examples of antinomians being confronted by the religious establishment include Martin Luther's critique of antinomianism and the Antinomian Controversy of the seventeenth-century Massachusetts Bay Colony.
-In Lutheranism and Methodism, antinomianism is a heresy.
+Examples of antinomians being confronted by the religious establishment include Martin Luther's critique of antinomianism, the Ranters of the English Civil War, and the Antinomian Controversy of the seventeenth-century Massachusetts Bay Colony.
+The charge of antinomianism has been levelled at Reformed, Baptist, and some nondenominational churches.

-By extension, the word "antinomian" is used to describe views in religions other than Christianity:
+By extension, the word "antinomian" is also used to describe views in religions other than Christianity: